FriendsOfREDAXO/redaxo-mit-docker/README.md

 ## Questions or Comments?

 Sure.
 The best ask in Slack! ✌️
-An invitation to Slack you get here: https://redaxo.org/slack/
+Get your Slack invitation here: https://redaxo.org/slack/